Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 3250 Gold
 - Shield
-- Attunement

-**Aegis Aura**: As an action you can activate the Aegis Aura, giving you and allies +1 to their armor class and saving throws for 18 seconds as long as they are within 10 feet of you.
-Once used, it cannot be used again until 30 seconds pass
+**Aegis Aura**: As a bonus action you can activate the Aegis Aura, giving all allies within 5 feet of you temporary hit points equal to two times your proficiency bonus.
+Once this action is used, it cannot be used again until 18 seconds have passed.

 While wielding this piece of armor you gain +1 to your armor class.